-CME Group offers OTC clearing membership in Interest Rate Swaps (IRS) and Credit Default Swaps (CDS).
-Membership in IRS and CDS are in distinct risk pools and financial guarantees are separate from each other.
+CME Group offers OTC clearing membership in Interest Rate Swaps (IRS).
+Membership in IRS is in a distinct risk pool and financial guarantees are separate from each other.
 OTC FX membership is part of the Futures and Options risk pool.

 The general requirements of clearing membership are stated in Chapter 9 of the rulebook for each Exchange.
 Additional requirements can be found in the following chapters of the CME Rulebook: